phenotypic/homebridge-web-sprinklers/README.md

 ## Scheduling

-When scheduling is enabled, the plugin will schedule watering so that it finishes however many minutes before sunrise specified in `sunriseOffset`.
+When scheduling is enabled, the plugin will schedule watering so that it finishes however many minutes before sunrise the next day specified in `sunriseOffset`, as it meets the following criteria:

+- Not on a restricted day/month
+- No rain today or tomorrow
+- Forecasted low and high temperature higher than their respective thresholds
+- Forecasted cloud cover and wind speed not higher than their respective thresholds

+If adaptive watering is disabled, but scheduling remains enabled, each zone will be watered for a percentage (specified in `zonePercentages`) of the number of minutes specified in `defaultDuration`

 The plugin schedules asynchronous zone watering times (no more than one zone on at a given time), as most systems are incapable of supplying sufficient pressure to water multiple zones simultaneously.